Kossmat/riazhenka/README.md

 # riazhenka

-don't change default DB URL
+First cd in "play-java-intro", then run activator.

-For WinOs: First cd in "play-java-intro", then run activator.
 When "[play-java-intro] $" exec commands: clean, compile, run.